 This includes threads of fabric and ropes.
 Also, loose threads might become wrapped around toes or pose a strangulation risk.
 Fleece toys are a good choice.

 Another great idea is to take a variety of boxes and other items to create a rat playhouse for enjoyment outside of the cage during playtime.
-Tape together a bunch of boxes and create a network of rooms connected by doors, ramps, bridges and ladders.
-See an example at The Dapper Rat.
+Tape together a bunch of boxes and create a network of rooms connected by doors, ramps, bridges, and ladders.

 Wood is good for chewing which rats need to do to keep their teeth in good condition.
 Make sure wood is untreated, not painted and non-toxic.
 Branches from apple or willow trees are good as well; just make sure they are pesticide free.